cszach/linux-cli-guide/book/chapter00.md

 Command line user interface
 ---------------------------

-The majority of computer users make use of **graphical user interfaces** (abbreviated **_GUI_** or **_GUIs_** for plural) to control their machines.
-That is, they navigate and control their computers by clicking/sliding icons, buttons, sliders, etc. with a mouse pointer.
+Most computer users make use of **graphical user interfaces** (abbreviated **_GUI_** or **_GUIs_** for plural) to control their machines.
+That is, they control their computers by clicking/sliding icons, buttons, sliders, etc. with mouse pointers.
 Of course, they do use the keyboard, but not all of the time.
 The screenshot below shows a graphical user interface that came with Fedora Core 2 - an old release of the Fedora operating system that was first released in 2004.

 ![Screenshot of Fedora Core 2
 with a graphical user interface](../img/ch00/fedo_core_2-screenshot.png)